Satisfy Your Sweet Tooth the Healthy Way

 Did you know that Americans consume 150 pounds of refined sugar every year?
 On top of this, they consume 62 pounds of High Fructose Corn Syrup (HFCS) annually.
 High fructose corn syrup comes from corn starch, which is a chain of glucose or simple sugar molecules.
 It is essentially 100% glucose.
 Glucose is found in a lot of carbs and it is used by the body as an energy source.
 Glucose levels can fluctuate in the body and when they are normal, the body can efficiently burn fuel.
-Consistently high glucose levels can lead to diabetes, and consuming consistently high amounts of glucose like refined sugar and high fructose corn syrup contributes to that process.
+Consistently high glucose levels can lead to diabetes, and regularly consuming high amounts of glucose like refined sugar and high fructose corn syrup contributes to that process.

 HCFS uses the word “fructose” instead of “glucose” because enzymes are added to the corn syrup to convert the glucose into fructose, a sugar that occurs naturally in fruit.
 High fructose corn syrup contains a higher amount of fructose than it does glucose, but that does not make it healthier or natural.

 High fructose corn syrup is most commonly found in packaged and pre-packed foods.
-These are generally not good for you, and you should always favor eating whole natural organic foods over anything that is processed and contains refined sugars or high fructose corn syrup.
+These are generally not good for you, and you should always favor eating whole, natural, organic foods over anything that is processed and contains refined sugars or high fructose corn syrup.

 What should you reach for then?